dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## Possible TODO

-- Feature: Proper configurable keyboard shortcut for ability(ies)
-    - Investigate: Can you add a new keyboard shortcut to here scripts\MainMenu\KeyboardConfig.py:1250
-    - Investigate: Can replace the self destruct functionality
 - Feature: Nuke has a glow effect (may make it clearer in multiplayer)
 - Feature: New ship with a large cutting beam using a stream of non-tracking disruptors (krenim ship?)
 - Feature: New mage ship with suck and power drain abilities (breen?)